 Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

-And to build a successful website, you may need a team of professionals that includes tech-savvy and creative designers, in addition to digital marketing experts.
-Needless to say, you need all the help you can get to fine-tune the initial prototype before the launch date.
-And even then, things may not go according to plan.
+To build a successful website, you may need a team of professionals that includes tech-savvy and creative designers and digital marketing experts.
+You need all the help you can get to fine-tune the initial prototype before the launch date.
+And even then, Things may not go according to plan due to usability problems.

-So, if you’re unsure about how your website will fare in the real world, user testing provides a great way to test it out on real people.
-You get the golden opportunity to tweak your prototype before it goes online to guarantee an optimal user experience.
+So, if you’re unsure about how your test websites will fare in the real world, you can conduct usability testing as a great way to test it out on real users.
+You get the golden opportunity to tweak your prototype before going online to guarantee user satisfaction and optimal experience.

-So whether you are starting a new website, or looking to revamp your current one, read on to know more about other benefits and types of user testing techniques — and some handy tips to get you started.
+So whether you are starting a new website or looking to revamp your current one, read on to know more about other benefits and types of usability testing methods— and some handy tips to get started get you started.

 What Is User And Usability Testing?

-User testing is an umbrella term for a range of research methods and tests you could run to check if a website prototype works.
-One of these is usability tests, which we will be talking about in detail.
+User testing is an umbrella term for research methods and tests you could run to check if a website prototype works.
+One of these is usability tests, which we will discuss in detail.

-As the name suggests, usability tests seek to determine how easy a product is for the user.
+As the name suggests, usability tests seek to determine how actual users experience how easy a product’s user interface is for the user.
 In the case of software application and website testing, the goal for companies may be to create a platform that is easy to navigate, compatible with mobile devices, and relevant to the needs of the users.

 That said, the usability testing process should be able to identify how the website performs in terms of:

 Most people should be able to navigate around a streamlined and simplified design, performing in-site actions with ease.
-On the other hand, spending more than a few minutes to accomplish a simple task may signify that the user is struggling with the prototype.
+On the other hand, spending more than a few minutes accomplishing a simple task may signify that the user struggles with the prototype.

-For inspiration, you can take a look at the website layout of the social media giant Facebook, which exemplifies easy learnability as millions of How Facebook users interact; learning and understanding how the easy-to-use website and app works takes little to no effort.
+For inspiration, you can look at the website layout of the social media giant Facebook, which exemplifies easy learnability as millions of How Facebook users interact; learning and understanding how the easy-to-use website and app works takes little to no effort.

-And while new updates and layouts are often met with criticism, users are quick to adapt to them, which further speaks volumes about the company’s mastery of optimising learnability.
+And while new updates and layouts are often criticised, users quickly adapt to them, which further speaks volumes about the company’s mastery of optimising learnability.

 Here, memorability refers to how unique your website is and if it can leave a long-lasting impression that brings users back again and again.
-To this end, designers may focus on design elements, functionality, and so on.
+To this end, designers may focus on design elements, functionality, etc.

 It is also worth noting that while many strategically-designed websites keep things simple, there is a risk of oversimplifying.
 Indeed, your website needs to set itself apart while maintaining a balance between practicality and aesthetic appeal.

-For instance, if you have a restaurant business, you may want to go for a food icon for your menu button.
+For instance, if you have a restaurant business, you may want a food icon for your menu button.
 However, overlooking the label for the icon may leave your users confused, frustrated, and looking for other options.

-Unlike learnability, which focuses on new users navigating the site for the first time, efficiency calculates how fast those already familiar with the interface can complete tasks.
-A quantitative representation of these numbers would be in terms of the number of clicks or keystrokes it takes to reach a goal.
+Unlike learnability, which focuses on new users navigating the site for the first time, efficiency calculates how fast those familiar with the interface can complete tasks.
+A quantitative representation of these numbers would be the number of clicks or keystrokes it takes to reach a goal.

 Testing the website before creating a product may also help identify common errors on the user’s part.
 Entering the wrong email or mailing address, adding more items than intended to the cart, picking the incorrect date for a reservation — most people are guilty of making at least one of these mistakes.

-That said, your website should have a more forgiving design so your users can go back and fix minor errors without having to contact the support team.
+Your website should have a more forgiving design so your users can go back and fix minor errors without contacting the support team.
 While tweaking the site elements is an excellent way to go about it, consider employing speech bubbles, notifications, and prompts to guide your users wherever they seem to get stuck.

 Businesses often record their users’ experiences through ratings and reviews.
 While ratings may be viewed as the level of satisfaction, reviews provide a deeper insight into what makes users come back to the site.

-Similarly, usability testing should give an idea of the components that will be well-received once the product, or website, goes online.
-These could be an amalgamation of many things, including a time-saving and quick sign-up process, an impressive website design, and so on.
+Similarly, usability testing should give an idea of the components that will be well-received once the product or website goes online.
+These could amalgamate many things, including a time-saving and quick sign-up process, an impressive website design, etc.

 How Does Usability Testing Work?

-Simply put, usability testing is a technique in which the product team gives a prototype to a group of recruited users to evaluate how it performs in the real world.
-While some forms of beta-testing employ similar methods, usability testing works in a slightly different way.
+Simply put, usability testing is a technique in which the product team gives a prototype to a group of representative users to evaluate how it performs in the real world.
+While some forms of beta testing employ similar methods, each usability testing method works slightly differently.

 Unlike the former, which uses a focus group consisting of their target audience, usability testing may involve a selection of random bystanders or professionals trained for the tasks.
-Before they start, Based on the agreed sample size, the people responsible for setting up the test will list tasks that the user is expected to perform.
+Before they start, Based on the agreed sample size, the people responsible for setting up the test will List tasks you want to test the user is expected to perform.

-During the process, someone from the team will observe and record the progress as the user completes the assignments and provides feedback.
-In this way, the product designers can figure out where future users may stumble and develop solutions accordingly.
+During the process, one of the team members will observe and record the progress in real-time as the user completes the assignments and provides feedback.
+The product designers can figure out where future users may stumble and develop solutions accordingly.

-Sometimes known as explorative testing, this category of usability testing is used early in the website development process.
-By assessing the user’s thought processes and the website’s usability, the product makers seek to spot issues and nip the problem in the bud.
+Sometimes known as unmoderated usability or explorative testing, this category of usability testing is used at the early stage of website development.
+By assessing the user’s thought processes and the website’s usability, the product makers seek to spot usability issues and nip the problem in the bud.

-After all, waiting too long may mean that the designers have to redo the website in the final stages, which can be tedious and expensive.
-However, you can find a few reliable and easy-to-use websites that will perform website usability testing at any stage of development.
+After all, waiting too long may mean that the designers must redo the website in the final stages, which can be tedious and expensive.
+However, you can find a few reliable and easy-to-use websites that will perform website usability tests at any stage of development.

 How To Test Website Usability

-Jumping right into a website usability test without a solid plan can be disastrous at worst and ineffective at best.
-That said, ensure that you devise a clear test plan and criteria for participants.
+Jumping right into website usability tests without a solid plan can be disastrous at worst and ineffective.
+That said, ensure you devise a clear test plan and participant criteria.
 Apart from participants, you will require the help of other individuals, including observers and a facilitator, to guide the test.

-Either way, it is best to invest in any low-cost screen recording software that simultaneously captures the screen and the user’s reactions.
+It is best to invest in low-cost usability testing tools such as screen recording software that simultaneously capturing the screen and the user’s reactions.

 As for timings, experts suggest that you conduct the test for about 30 minutes to an hour.
 Overdoing it and asking participants to work for too long may compromise the quality of feedback.